AdaemmerP/lpirfs/README.md

 ## Development

-I am grateful for helpful comments and suggestions on the package.
-I intend to further extend it with functions that
+I intend to further extend the package with functions that

   - allow to manually identify the linear combinations of the reduced form residuals,